Abdulmuhaimin-Ali/Abdulmuhaimin-Ali/README.md

 ## About Me:
 I am a backend developer with experience in react.
-I am passionate about solving algorithmic problems using C++.
+Computer science is my passion.
 I plan to continue my education to get a Masters.

 ## Acheivements: